 David A. Bader

 Mr. Bader was selected as the director of the first Sony Toshiba IBM Center of Competence for the Cell Processor at the Georgia Institute of Technology.
-He is an IEEE Fellow, National Science Foundation CAREER Award recipient and an IEEE Computer Society Distinguished Speaker.
+He is an IEEE Fellow, National Science Foundation CAREER Award recipient, and an IEEE Computer Society Distinguished Speaker.
+He has also won highly-competitive awards from the National Science Foundation CAREER Award recipient and an IEEE Computer Society Distinguished Speaker.
 He has also won highly-competitive awards from the National Science Foundation (NSF), IBM, Microsoft Research, Sony, and Sun Microsystems.
 He has co-chaired a series of meetings, the IEEE International Workshop on High-Performance Computational Biology (HiCOMB), written several book chapters, and co-edited a special issue of the Journal of Parallel and Distributed Computing on High-Performance Computational Biology.
 He has co-authored over 100 articles in peer-reviewed journals and conferences.

 Visiting Professor, Networks and Software Innovation, College of Computing and IS, Makerere University.